wesleyreyal/httpCache/README.md

 ## JWT Authentication

-This project use the JWT Authentication so you need to generate crypting key using :
+This project uses the JWT Authentication so you need to generate the RSA keys using:

 ```bash
   make generate-jwt